MinutePapillon/holbertonschool-printf/README.md

 ```
 * And then u just need to do ./a.out wich is the output
 * If u need a special test or something different than the main.c testing file u can go and modify, it it will not affect the code.
+* If u need it copy the main.c we have under this message.
 ```
 int main(void)
 {